|Elliott Sound Products||Project 72|

 Figure 1 - LM1875 / TDA2050 Power Amplifier Circuit Diagram (One Channel)

-Voltage gain is 27dB as shown, but this can be changed by using a different value resistor for the feedback path (R4, currently 22k, between pins 2 and 4).
+Voltage gain is 27dB as shown, but this can be changed by using a different value resistor for the feedback path (R5, currently 22k, between pins 2 and 4).
 The amplifier must not be operated at any gain less than 10 (20dB) as set by R4 and R5, as it will oscillate.
 In some cases, an inductor may be needed in series with the output to prevent instability with capacitive loads (10 turns of 0.5mm wire wound around a 10 Ohm 1W resistor).
-The most common capacitive load is the speaker cable itself, and 'audiophile' leads are often worse than standard grade cables in this respect.
+The most common capacitive load is the speaker cable itself, and 'audiophile' leads are usually much worse than standard grade cables in this respect.

 The supply voltage should be about ±25 Volts at full load, which will let this little guy provide a maximum of 25 Watts (rated minimum output at 25°C).
 To enable maximum power, it is important to get the lowest possible case to heatsink thermal resistance.
 This will be achieved by mounting with no insulating mica washer, but be warned that the heatsink will be at the -ve supply voltage and will have to be insulated from the chassis.
 For more info on reducing thermal resistance, read the article on the design of heatsinks - the same principles can be applied to ICs - even running in parallel.
 I haven't tried it with this unit, but it is possible by using a low resistance in series with the outputs to balance the load.
+I do not suggest that you even attempt parallel operation unless you are very sure of your abilities!

 Figure 2 shows the pinouts for the LM1875, and it should be noted that the pins on this device are staggered to allow adequate sized PCB tracks to be run to the IC pins.